MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getdrive.md

 ## Return Value

 Returns the current (default) drive (1=A, 2=B, and so on).
 A return value of zero means that the current path doesn't start with a letter drive name, such as a UNC path.
 Or, it means that an internal buffer allocation failed.
 If an internal allocation fails, `errno` is set to ENOMEM.

+## Remarks

+By default, this function's global state is scoped to the application.
+To change this, see [App vs OS state](../global-state.md).

 ## Requirements